 Gwalia Stores

-Gwalia Stores was a typical Welsh valleys store originally located in Ogmore Vale, near Bridgend.
+Gwalia Stores is a typical shop like many found in the south Wales Valleys.
+It is from Ogmore Vale, near Bridgend.

-Mr. and Mrs. Llewellyn moved from living above the shop to a large house in the Vale of Glamorgan.
-They took on several staff who lived in the attic of Gwalia.
+William and Mary took on several staff who lived in the attic of Gwalia.
 Their salary was 8 shillings (40p) per week.

 What did Gwalia Stores sell?